 (Help WDDTY continue their fantastic, much needed independent investigations of all things health related.
 Consider signing up or contributing here.)

-About Mike: Michael Barr, DAOM, is a Functional Medicine intern, acupuncturist and herbalist in NYC and Philadelphia.
+About Mike: Michael Barr, DAOM, is a Functional Medicine intern, acupuncturist and herbalist in NYC.
 He has studied orthopedic rehabilitation with Matt Callison (San Diego), Alejandro Elorriaga Claraco (McMasters University, Ontario, Canada) and with Dan Domniguez (of the newly inaugurated Buffalo Sports Acupuncture and acupuncturist to the Buffalo Bills).